pgebhardt/libdistmesh/README.md

 Dependencies
 ------------

-libDistMesh uses some C++11 features and compiles proper with both clang and gcc.
+libDistMesh uses some C++11 features and compiles properly with both clang and gcc.
 For linear algebra operations and the delaunay triangulation two libraries are needed for building and using libDistMesh: